Clinical-Genomics/scout/docs/admin-guide/updating-individuals.md

 | upd_regions_bed     | path to upd_regions_bed                                     |
 | upd_sites_bed       | path to vcf2cytosure file                                   |

-rhocall_bed and rhocall_wig files are both obtained from [rhocall], a software that calls and annotates UPDs from VCF files.
+rhocall_bed and rhocall_wig files are both obtained from [rhocall](https://github.com/dnil/rhocall), a software that calls and annotates UPDs from VCF files.

-tiddit_coverage_wig files are obtained from [tiddit], a software in turn is used to call structural variants.
+tiddit_coverage_wig files are obtained from [tiddit](https://github.com/SciLifeLab/TIDDIT), a software in turn is used to call structural variants.

-upd_regions_bed and upd_sites_bed files are created from VCF files using the [upd tool]
+upd_regions_bed and upd_sites_bed files are created from VCF files using the [upd tool](https://github.com/bjhall/upd).

 ### RNA-sequencing splice junctions files
-These files are both required by the integrated [splice junction] track view of igv.js.
+These files are both required by the integrated [splice junction track](https://github.com/igvteam/igv.js/wiki/Splice-Junctions) view of igv.js.

 | key name             | key value     |
 | -------------------- |:-------------:|